RalphHightower/blog/_posts/2024-10-29-PartyOverCountry.md

 ### No matter how low your opinion of Sen. Mitch McConnell — and his chronic, craven, cynicism — he still somehow finds a way to shock and amaze.

-The Associated Press published excerpts from a new biography of Senator Mitch McConnell (T-SC), written by Michael Tackett, AP’s deputy Washington bureau chief.
+The Associated Press published excerpts from a new biography of Senator Mitch McConnell (T-KY), written by Michael Tackett, AP’s deputy Washington bureau chief.
 In the biography, McConnell assessed Trump as:

 - “stupid”
 - “ill-tempered”